I need to add to my “colorful commentary” from earlier today on Facebook:

 And at the same time, as I am paraphrasing from an article I was just reading and trying to to cry while doing so, the increased violence is inseparable from the social climate: that anti-transgender violence and anti-transgender laws, like so-called bathroom bills, which aim to police who may use gender-specific public facilities, are constantly being put forth because of people who push back against transgender people even EXISTING around them.

 The current shrieking pushback against transgender men and women is the bigot’s deathknell, but they’re going to try to kill a few more trans men and women before they expire.

 And it’s worth mentioning that almost all the murder victims in the past several years have been nonwhite women.
 The annual murder rate for Americans ages 15 to 34 is about one in 12,000.
 But for black transgender women in the same age group, the rate was one in 2,600.

 Where you find transphobia, you are almost definitely going to find misogyny and racism.
 Bigotry is usually pretty goddamn multifaceted.
 Hatred knows no bounds.

 And yes, I am pissed.
 I’m shaking, I’m mad as hell and I’m scared and I’m literally never going to shut up about this.

-So if you think, on this subject and any other subject where I’m, in real-time, watching my friends be terrorized and have their lives threatened, that I’m eventually going to just “let people have their opinions” and “have a sense of humor” about, you can hold your breath and die mad about it.
+So if you think, on this subject and any other subject where I’m, in real-time, watching my friends be killed, that I’m eventually going to just “let people have their opinions” and “have a sense of humor” about, you can hold your breath and die mad about it.